RommieG/Grainy-Photos-v3/content/posts/ronda/index.md

 The gorge is so deep it was impossible to do it justice with a square format fixed lens camera.
 It really needs a vertical panoramic format.
 I hope to return and take such a photo.

 ### Puente Nuevo (New Bridge)
-Spanning the El Tajo Gorge, the Puente Nuevo is one of Ronda's most famous landmarks.
+Three bridges span the span of the El Tajo Gorge, a 120-metre-deep chasm that carries the Guadalevín River.
+The most famous is the Puente Nuevo, which is one of Ronda's most famous landmarks.
 Built in the 18th century, it is an architectural marvel and offers stunning panoramic views of the gorge below.
 The bridge is an emblem of Ronda and a symbol of its strength and resilience.

 {{< postimgexifgps "images/ronda-03.jpg"
 "Puente Nuevo"